p cubed presentations

 p cubed presentations is a concept about presentations and how to improve them.
 The aim is to share ideas about presentations, their construction, design and delivery such that the message is not lost, in time, like tears in rain.

 This site evolved from a series of blog posts.
-They have been organised into a resource for those who seek to improve their presentations or who have questions about why presentations, as we currently use them, fail.
-Each post effectively answers a single question but has links to other posts within the site to give clarity on more specific topics.
+They have been organised into a resource structured around this p cubed idea.
+Use the pull down menu to read a small summary, list of key posts and then most recent posts in that category.
+Each post effectively answers a single question but has links to other posts within the site to give clarity and explanation on more specific topics.

 The basic p cubed concept is that a presentation is the product of three presentations; the story (p1), the supportive media (p2) and its delivery (p3).
-The value of a presentation is the product of these three presentations.
+The value of a presentation is the product of these three presentations the p cubed value.

 The science of fail is a discussion on the science behind the reasons presentations as we currently know them fail.